25 Best Treks in the World

 Why You Want to Go: Starting with a scenic boat ride, the entire hike delivers world famous views, incredible scenery, mind blowing wildflowers and if you’re lucky plenty of wildlife including moose, caribou and bears.
 If you’ve never hiked off of a formal trail, this one will teach you a thing or two – and will be a fine test of your navigation skills.

-14. Best treks in the world – Mountains of the Moon in Uganda
+14. Best treks in the world – Zanskar Trek from the Zanskar Valley to the Indus River in northern India

 15. Best treks in the world – Tichka to Toubkal hike in the Atlas Mountains, Morocco